What’s so special about a hybrid helmet?

-So I have been getting into this new Helmet from Bell, the “rogue.”
+So I have been getting into this new helmet from Bell, the “Rogue.”
 Initially I was attracted to its unique styling and easy on/off front shield capabilities.
-Unlike most DOT certified half shell helmets that turn your head into a large “mushroom head,” this extra feature of a muzzle locking down in front takes some of that sitting high on your head look and feel.
+Unlike most DOT certified half shell helmets that turn your head into a large “mushroom head,” this extra feature of a muzzle locking down in front takes out some of that sitting high on your head look and feel.

-After taking it off, however, that mushroom look does come back, as with any helmet with that much padding/safety.
+After taking the face mask off, however, that mushroom look does come back, as with any helmet with that much padding/safety.

 The newest Bell motorcycle helmet is definitely different, and is making a lot of people take a second look.
 Bell created this helmet as an innovative solution to rider comfort.
 They wanted a lightweight helmet that would be super comfortable as well as one that met all safety requirements.
 With the “Rogue”, Bell has fulfilled their goal.